 Grab a pint

-If you prefer beer, relax with a cold one at SanTan Brewing Company, known for its award-winning Mr. Pineapple, a wheat beer infused with pineapple juice, and MoonJuice IPA.
+If you prefer beer, you're in luck as Chandler is brimming with breweries and beer houses.
+Relax with a cold one at SanTan Brewing Company, known for its award-winning Mr. Pineapple, a wheat beer infused with pineapple juice, and MoonJuice IPA.
 Also downtown, The Perch has roughly 30 beers on tap, half of which it makes onsite.
 Sit on the large, brick patio there, surrounded by more than 50 tropical rescue birds, or find a rooftop seat for a “birds eye view” of the area.

 Local newcomer The Casual Pint Craft Beer Market works like a coffeehouse.
 You place your order for one of the 22-plus beers on tap at the counter, pick your pint up from a “beer tender,” and find a seat inside or on the patio.